House sheathing is the panel layer that turns framing into a working shell.

 Some panels combine structural sheathing with a factory-applied weather-control surface.
 They can save time because the crew tapes seams instead of wrapping the whole house separately.

 The trade-off is installation discipline.
-The tape, seams, corners, penetrations, and weather conditions matter.
-A rushed taped-panel system can fail at the exact places it was supposed to simplify.
+Tape, seams, corners, penetrations, surface condition, and weather all matter.
+A rushed taped-panel system can fail at the same weak places it was supposed to simplify.

 Older fiberboard and blackboard sheathing